South African Class 16E 4-6-2: Service

-The Class 16E Pacifics were placed in service at Kimberley and regularly worked trains like the Union Express and Union Limited southward to Beaufort West and northward to Johannesburg respectively.
+The class was placed in service at Kimberley and regularly worked trains like the Union Express and Union Limited southward to Beaufort West and northward to Johannesburg respectively.
 The Union train was to become the Blue Train after the Second World War.
-Although the locomotives were never stationed at Braamfontein Loco in Johannesburg, they were serviced there in the process of working between Kimberley and Johannesburg.
+Although the locomotives were never stationed at Braamfontein Loco in Johannesburg, they were serviced there when working between Kimberley and Johannesburg.

 They proved to be very successful, efficient and economical in service when handling loads within their capacity.
-When the original wooden-bodied coaches of the Union trains were replaced with heavier steel-bodied air-conditioned coaches in 1939, however, the load increased to 600 lt or more and the Class 16E was considered to be inadequate to the task and relocated to Bloemfontein in the Orange Free State.
+When the original wooden-bodied coaches of the Union trains were replaced with heavier steel-bodied, air-conditioned coaches in 1939, the load increased to 600 lt or more, making the Class 16E inadequate for them and were thus relocated to Bloemfontein in the Orange Free State.

-From here, they hauled regular passenger trains, including the Orange Express, working north to Johannesburg and south to De Aar as well as across to Kimberley.
-When air-conditioned lounge cars were added to trains like the Orange Express and Trans-Karoo, they were again considered not powerful enough for the additional load and were eventually withdrawn from service in 1972.
+From here they hauled regular passenger trains, including the Orange Express, working north to Johannesburg and south to De Aar as well as across to Kimberley.
+When air-conditioned lounge cars were added to trains like the Orange Express and Trans-Karoo, they were again considered incapable of handling the additional load and were eventually withdrawn from service in 1972.